Skip to main content

 • Photos you and Homes Victoria took show that the stains and marks were there before you moved in

-Homes Victoria needs to prove to VCAT that:
+Homes Victoria needs to show that:

 • It has suffered financial loss or property damage